 Requirements Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript х
+High school transcript Х

-College transcript(s) х
+College transcript(s) Х

-Essay or personal х
+Essay or personal Х

-Interview х
+Interview Х

-Standardized test scores
+Standardized test scores Х

-Statement of good standing from prior x
+Statement of good standing from prior institution(s) x

-- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+De transfer applicants, specify (on a 4.0 scale): D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.5 D8 List any other application requirements specific to transfer a pplicants: Auditions required for Music Majors.
+Portfolio Required for some Art Majors.
+Transfer College Report of al institutions attended, Mid-Term Credit Report required if in 1st collegiate semester

-- D8 List any other application requirements specific to transfer applicants: Auditions required for Music Majors.
-Portfolio Required for Art Majors.
-Transfer College Report of all institutions attended, Mid-Term Credit Report required if in 1st collegiate semester - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 Term Priority Date Closing Date Notification Date Reply Date Admission
+D9 Term Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 2/15 4/1
+D9 Fall 3/1 4/1

 D9 Winter

-D9 Spring 10/15 12/15
+D9 Spring 11/1 12/15

 D9 Summer